panicmechanic/ZMD/Readme.md

     Also need to add colors to mutation messages

-- Page of mssages could be displayed same way as messages are currently, but with the height of window as the length of a 'page'
+- Page of messages could be displayed same way as messages are currently, but with the height of window as the length of a 'page'

+        Skills (set default speed to 100):

+        Calisthenics (strength)  - Increase attack (power sides by 1), increase ranged range.
+        Gymnastics (dexterity)   - Increase acc/ev, small boost to speed Shadow training (stealth)- Improve stealth, defense improve speed Meditation (will)        - Improve accuracy, perception checks, skill helps mutations

 #Done:

 - Added debug keys to show blocked tiles, and paths.
 - Added skills, currently: